 Evergreen Long White

 The evergreen is of the bulbless kind.
 It has a calm flavor and looks similar to leeks.
-These are good sized onions that do great in overwintering and make perfect spring bunching.
-Evergreens are one of a kind onions that likely come from Asia.
+These are good-sized onions that do great in overwintering and make perfect spring bunching.
+Evergreens are one-of-a-kind onions that likely come from Asia.
 They are desirable for farmers because of their ability to thrive in cold and warm seasons alike.

 Southport Red Globe